 For a description of critical accounting policies that affect our significant judgments and estimates used in the preparation of our consolidated financial statements, refer to our Annual Report.
 There have been no significant changes to our critical accounting policies since August 26, 2017.
-Refer to Note 2.
-Summary of Significant Accounting Policies of our Condensed Consolidated Financial Statements in this filing for further information regarding recently issued accounting standards.
+Refer to Note 2 of our Condensed Consolidated Financial Statements in this filing for further information regarding recently issued accounting standards.